Ben Harper: Career

 In 2002, Harper was one of the featured singers covering Motown hits by Marvin Gaye in the documentary, Standing in the Shadows of Motown (a history of The Funk Brothers).
 Harper was featured on the album True Love by Toots and the Maytals, which won the Grammy Award in 2004 for Best Reggae Album, and showcased many notable musicians including Willie Nelson, Eric Clapton, Jeff Beck, Trey Anastasio, Gwen Stefani / No Doubt, Bonnie Raitt, Manu Chao, The Roots, Ryan Adams, Keith Richards, Toots Hibbert, Paul Douglas, Jackie Jackson, Ken Boothe, and The Skatalites.
+In 2003, Harper was French Rolling Stone magazine's Artist of the Year (Artiste De L'Année), and his Australian tour that year for Diamonds on the Inside was highly successful with record sales.
 On April 3, 2004, Harper and Jack Johnson performed with Toots and the Maytals on Saturday Night Live (season 29, episode 16), a show hosted by Donald Trump.

 In October 2004, Harper participated in the Vote for Change concert tour organized to benefit Moveon.org and encourage people in the swing states to vote during the 2004 U.S. presidential election.
 In the same month, Harper contributed a live recording of the song "Oppression" to For The Lady, a benefit album for jailed Nobel Peace Prize winner and Burmese pro-democracy advocate Aung San Suu Kyi.
 In 2006, Harper released the double album Both Sides of the Gun which debuted at number 7 on the Billboard 200.
 Though uncredited, he appears briefly in the 2006 David Lynch film Inland Empire, alongside his wife Laura Dern.

-Harper is part of the No Nukes group which is against the expansion of nuclear power.
-In 2007 the group recorded a music video of a new version of the Buffalo Springfield song "For What It's Worth".
-Harper's collaboration "Boa Sorte/Good Luck" with Brazilian singer Vanessa da Mata peaked at #1 in Brazil and Portugal.
+Harper is part of the No Nukes group, which is against the expansion of nuclear power.
+In 2007 the group recorded a music video of a version of the Buffalo Springfield song "For What It's Worth".
+Harper's collaboration "Boa Sorte/Good Luck" with Brazilian singer Vanessa da Mata peaked at No. 1 in Brazil and Portugal.
 In Brazil it also won a highly coveted Prêmio Multishow for "Best Song" in 2008.
 Also in 2008, Harper participated in the benefit album Songs for Tibet.

 On August 27, 2010, it was reported that Harper had formed a band called Fistful of Mercy with Dhani Harrison and Joseph Arthur.
 Fistful of Mercy released their debut record, As I Call You Down, on October 5, 2010.

 On May 17, 2011, Harper's official site posted that his next album was released, entitled Give Till It's Gone.
 The album is a continuation of recording with Relentless7.